-I approached my contact at the telecom bureau and explained my view of the situation, showing examples of some announcements that needed no changes, others that could be rephrased to be more standard, and others that would need to be completely rewritten.
-Fortunately, my contact was on my side and in full agreement, and we worked together to research international wording standards and edit the copy for voice, tone, and clarity.
+I approached my contact at the telecom bureau and explained my view of the situation, showing examples of some announcements that needed no changes; others that could be rephrased to better follow convention; and still others that would need to be rewritten completely.
+I showed the difference between the words’ literal meanings and their phrasal connotations, and proposed changes.